hashicorp/consul/website/source/api/agent.html.md

   members (which is the default).
 This is only eligible for agents running in **server mode**.
 This is specified as part of the URL as a query parameter.

+- `segment` `(string: "")` - (Enterprise-only) Specifies the segment to list members in.
+If left blank, this will query for the default segment when connecting to a server and the agent's own segment when connecting to a client (clients can only be part of one network segment).

 ### Sample Request

 ```text